 Planning for Industry

-Work has commenced on developing a policy to facilitate discussions with the Aboriginal Land Councils and the community on areas that can be declared reserved blocks or "no-go zones" under the Petroleum Act before any declaration of Reserved Blocks by the Minister.
-It is intended the consultation will occur before the end of the year.
+Work has commenced on developing a policy to facilitate discussions with the Aboriginal Land Councils and the community on areas that can be declared reserved blocks or "no-go zones" under the Petroleum Act before any declaration of Reserved Blocks by the Minister (Recommendation 14.4)

 Want to find out more?

-To find out about opportunities to engage in consultation or to keep up to date with status of implementation of each recommendation, sign up for regular updates on the
+To find out about opportunities to engage in consultation or to keep up to date with status of implementation of each recommendations, sign up for regular updates on the